 The Adult Cardiothoracic Anesthesia Fellowship at Massachusetts General Hospital provides fellows with hands-on clinical experience in the operating room, cardiac catheterization suite, electrophysiology suite and Cardiac Surgical Intensive Care Unit (CSICU).

-The Cardiac Anesthesia Group covers four dedicated cardiac operating rooms.
-More than 1,200 cases are performed each year.
-Fellows perform a variety of challenging procedures including revascularization, valve replacement, adult congenital heart repairs, heart transplants, ventricular-assisted device placements, thoracic aortic repairs, extracorporeal membrane oxygenation and excision of cardiac masses.
+The Cardiac Anesthesia Group covers five dedicated cardiac operating rooms.
+Approximately 1600-1800 cases are performed each year.
+Fellows perform a variety of challenging procedures including:

-All fellows rotate for a one-month intensive experience in the care of patients undergoing non-cardiac thoracic surgery.
+All fellows rotate for a two-week experience in the care of patients undergoing non-cardiac thoracic surgery.
 Fellows work under the guidance of an attending anesthesiologist who is trained in adult thoracic anesthesia.
-Cases include lung transplantation and airway surgery.
-Fellows perform pre- and post-operative evaluation of patients receiving thoracic surgery.
-Fellows also perform thoracic anesthesia.
+Cases include lung resection and airway surgery.

 Electrophysiology and Catheterization

-The Cardiac Anesthesia Group provides anesthesia coverage in the Knight Center for Interventional Cardiovascular Therapy at Mass General.
-The fellow will have a chance to provide anesthetic coverage for percutaneous closure of atrial and ventricular defects and percutaneous aortic and mitral valvuloplasty.
-The Knight Center is one of the leading centers for transcatheter aortic valve replacement.
-The electrophysiology suite places nearly 1,000 devices for pacing and defibrillation annually in addition to performing pulmonary vein isolation, ablation of ventricular tachycardia and placement of devices to exclude the atrial appendage.
+Our team provides anesthesia coverage in the cardiac catheterization lab where the fellow will participate in the anesthetic management of percutaneous closure of atrial and ventricular defects, high risk coronary interventions, percutaneous mechanical support, and percutaneous removal of intravenous thrombus.
+The electrophysiology suite places nearly 1,000 pacemakers and defibrillators annually in addition to performing pulmonary vein isolation, ablation of ventricular tachycardia, and percutaneous placement of devices to exclude the atrial appendage.

 Cardiothoracic Surgical Intensive Care Unit (CSICU)

-Fellows rotate through the Mass General CSICU for a one-month experience in the perioperative care of heart patients.
+Fellows rotate through the cardiac surgical ICU (CSICU) for a one-month experience in the perioperative care of heart patients.
 The Blake 8 CSICU is an 18-bed unit devoted to the pre- and post-operative care of cardiac surgical patients.
-More than 1,000 patients are admitted annually.
-The patient population includes individuals who have undergone coronary artery bypass grafting, valve repair/replacement, thoracic aortic repair, heart transplantation, ventricular assist device placement, repair of adult congenital heart defects, surgical management of endocarditis and surgical management of traumatic injury of the heart.
+The patient population includes individuals who have undergone any of the above operations as well as those on mechanical support devices.

 The ACGME encourages fellows to pursue additional expertise in other disciplines of heart surgery.
 We have established electives in: